rif/imgdup2go/README.md

 # imgdup2go
-Another (small) command line visual image duplicate finder
+Another command line visual (perceptual) image duplicate finder

 ```
 Usage of ./imgdup2go:
+  -algo string
+    	algorithm for image hashing fmiq|avg|diff (default "avg")
   -dryrun
     	only print found matches
   -path string
     	the path to search the images (default ".")
   -sensitivity int
-    	the sensitivity treshold (the lower, the better the match (can be negative))
+    	the sensitivity treshold (the lower, the better the match (can be negative)) - fmiq algorithm only
   -undo
     	restore removed duplicates
 ```